ballerine-io/ballerine/README.md

 * Trigger actions to enrich data and uncover risk, and streamline your team's decision-making process.
 * Visualize complex flows to provide observability of how things work to the rest of the company.
-* improve compliance, reduce fraud, and increase conversion.
+* Improve compliance, reduce fraud, and increase conversion.

 <br/>